 Posted in General Studies, Math, Reminders

-As we wrap up our year in SK, we will be sending home the kids’ work and other things at school between now and next Wednesday.
+As we wrap up our year together in SK, we will be sending home the kids’ work and other things at school between now and next Wednesday.
+Please check their backpacks daily!!
 If you know that your child will be ending the year a few days early, please let us know so that we can ensure that everything gets where it needs to go!

 IMPORTANT DATES TO REMEMBER:

-Friday, June 23 – Dress Down Day for the Ottawa Regional Cancer Foundation
+Friday, June 20 – Dress Down Day for the Ottawa Kosher Food Bank

 Party Popper Emoji (U+1F389)HAPPY BIRTHDAYParty Popper Emoji (U+1F389)

-to Jacob K who turns 6 on June 21st
+to Kira in KA who turned 6 on June 6th!!

 Posted in General Studies, Math, Reminders